belle2/basf2/online_book/computing/gbasf2.rst

     Succeed with return value:
     0

+If you are not asked for your passphrase, you may need to initialize a proxy yourself using ``gb2_prxy_init -g belle``.

 That's it!
 You are ready to run grid jobs!

 A proxy is a short-term credential that verifies your identity, allowing you to perform operations on the grid.
 By default your proxy is valid for 24h.
 If it expires, you need to execute ``gb2_proxy_init -g belle`` again if you have already setup gbasf2 in the same shell (terminal).